absmach/mgate/README.md

 ## Architecture

-mGate starts TCP and WS servers, offering connections to devices.
-Upon the connection, it establishes a session with a remote MQTT broker.
-It then pipes packets from devices to the MQTT broker, inspecting or modifying them as they flow through the proxy.
+mGate starts protocol servers, offering connections to devices.
+Upon the connection, it establishes a session with a remote protocol server.
+It then pipes packets from devices to the protocol server, inspecting or modifying them as they flow through the proxy.

 Here is the flow in more detail:

-- The Device connects to mGate's TCP server
+- The Device connects to mGate's server
-- mGate accepts the inbound (IN) connection and establishes a new session with the remote MQTT broker (i.e. it dials out to the MQTT broker only once it accepts a new connection from a device.
+- mGate accepts the inbound (IN) connection and establishes a new session with the remote server (e.g. it dials out to the MQTT broker only once it accepts a new connection from a device.
 This way one device-mGate connection corresponds to one mGate-MQTT broker connection.)
-- mGate then spawns 2 goroutines: one that will read incoming packets from the device-mGate socket (INBOUND or UPLINK), inspect them (calling event handlers) and write them to mGate-broker socket (forwarding them towards the broker) and other that will be reading MQTT broker responses from mGate-broker socket and writing them towards device, in device-mGate socket (OUTBOUND or DOWNLINK).
+- mGate then spawns 2 goroutines: one that will read incoming packets from the device-mGate socket (INBOUND or UPLINK), inspect them (calling event handlers) and write them to mGate-server socket (forwarding them towards the server) and other that will be reading server responses from mGate-server socket and writing them towards device, in device-mGate socket (OUTBOUND or DOWNLINK).

 <p align="center"><img src="docs/img/mgate.png"></p>

-mGate can parse and understand MQTT packages, and upon their detection, it calls external event handlers.
+mGate can parse and understand protocol packages, and upon their detection, it calls external event handlers.
 Event handlers should implement the following interface defined in [pkg/mqtt/events.go](pkg/mqtt/events.go):

 ```go
 // Handler is an interface for mGate hooks